Smoker Troubleshooting

 A Masterbuilt electric smoker can reach a maximum temperature of up to 275°F. However, the maximum temperature will vary slightly depending on the model.

 Cooking your food to an internal temperature of 165°F will kill bacteria.
-Don’t forget to use a thermometer to confirm the food has reached the appropiate temperature before serving.
+Don’t forget to use a thermometer to confirm the food has reached the appropriate temperature before serving.

 Final Thoughts